 PS If you liked this recipe then you’ll love coconut oil chocolate fudge!

-PPS I am a little obsessed with cake, that’s why I became a Phoenix Trader – cos eating cake is part of the job!
+PPS I am a little obsessed with cake, that’s why I became a Flamingo Partner – cos eating cake is part of the job!